-Name Form for CAs
+Names Form for CAs

-Identifier type: with data content of: Indicates: Subject: Root CA Root CA CountryName (C) Optional The letters "US" That the Root Certificate is managed by a CA operated in the United States.
-Sub CA Sub CA A two-letter code Two letter country code indicating the country of operation for IdenTrust branded sub CAs, or the country of Subscribing Organization for Participant CAs.
-Subject: Root CA Root CA OrganizationName (O) The word "IdenTrust" That the Root CA is owned and operated by IdenTrust.
-Sub CA Sub CA The word "IdenTrust" That the Sub CA is owned and operated by IdenTrust. subject:CommonName Root CA Root CA (CN) The words "IdenTrust Global Common Root CA [x] 23 " The name of the Root CA followed by a number starting in one (1) and progressively increasing with each new instance of the Root Certificate Sub CA Sub CA The word "IGC CA [x] 24 ", or in the case of a Subscribing Organization sponsored Sub CA, the words [Customer] CA [x] 25 .
-The name of the subCA.
+Subject Identifier type: with data content of: Indicates: CountryName (C) Optional Root CA = The letters "US" Sub CA = A two-letter code Root CA and that the Root Certificate is managed by a CA operated in the United States.
+Sub CA and the two letter country code indicating the country of operation for IdenTrust branded sub CAs, or the country of Subscribing Organization for Participant CAs.
+OrganizationName (O) Root CA = The word "IdenTrust" Root CA and that the Root CA is owned and operated by IdenTrust.
+Sub CA = The word "IdenTrust" Sub CA and that the Sub CA is owned and operated by IdenTrust.

+Subject Identifier type: with data content of: Indicates: CommonName (CN) Root CA = The words "IdenTrust Global Common Root CA [x] 23 " Root CA and that the name of the Root CA followed by a number starting in one (1) and progressively increasing with each new instance of the Root Certificate Sub CA = The word "IGC CA [x] 24 ", or in the case of a Subscribing Organization sponsored Sub CA, the words [Customer] CA [x] 25 .
+Sub CA and the name of the subCA.
 A number could be appended to indicate the instance of the Sub CA.

-Name Form for End Entity Certificates
+Name Forms for End Entity Certificates

-Identifier type: with data content of: Indicates: Subject: CountryName (C) Optional A two-letter code The two-letter code indicating the country where the Subscribing Organization is located Subject: OrganizationName (O) The word "Unaffiliated", or if affiliated the name of the Subscribing Organization The name of Subscribing Organization composed by the original Subscribing Organization, or the word Unaffiliated to show no Subscribing Organization affiliation. subject: OrganizationUnitName (OU) Alphanumeric text A subjectID explained in Section 3.1.5 subject:CommonName (CN) Alphanumeric text The Individual or Device's common name as described in Section 3.2.
+Subject Identifier type: with data content of: Indicates: CountryName (C) Optional A two-letter code The two-letter code indicating the country where the Subscribing Organization is located OrganizationName (O) The word "Unaffiliated", or if affiliated the name of the Subscribing Organization The name of Subscribing Organization composed by the original Subscribing Organization, or the word Unaffiliated to show no Subscribing Organization affiliation.
+OrganizationUnitName (OU) Alphanumeric text A subjectID explained in Section 3.1.5 CommonName (CN) Alphanumeric text The Individual or Device's common name as described in Section 3.2.
+SerialNumber Hexadecimal Characters for a Universally Unique Identifier (UUID) in the form prescribed by [IETF RFC 4122] A unique subject ID explained in Section 3.1.5 AlternativeName Other Name Subject:AlternativeName